The Power of Trusted Content in Healthcare Communications

 Our relationships with these experts—who consult with our editors, review our work and attest to its quality—span the better part of a decade.
 They believe in the value of HM’s products and our pivotal role in improving the HCP-patient dialogue and patient quality of life.
 “The reason I keep working with Health Monitor is because what they do helps patients,” says Dr. Lebwohl.
 “They have a similar vision that I do…and a tremendous amount of credibility.”

 And another reason HM ranks so high on the trust scale is that complacency is not in our vocabulary.
 We regularly ask ourselves, what can we do better?
 When we posed the question in 2021, we realized that DEI was an area that needed close attention.
 To that end, we engaged Julius Wilder, MD, PhD, Chair of Duke’s DEI Committee, and Leslie Eldeiry, Chair of AACE’s DEI Committee, to collaborate with us.
 We started looking at our voice.
 At our imagery.
-We addressed issues such as, where are our readers living?
+We addressed social determinants of health, asking ourselves questions such as, where are our readers living?
 Where are they shopping?
 What is their access to healthcare?
 To transportation?
 Can they afford their medications?
 As a result, we believe today’s HM is more vibrant, inclusive and motivational than ever.

 Health Monitor not only offers patients the trusted content that condition sufferers rely on but truly meaningful engagement generated by relevant, immersive content that translates into an ideal environment to profile therapies and help build brands with proven results.